gabycruzzin/food-reviews/README.md

 # "Good Eats" - food review app

 This project was deployed using AWS Amplify.
-[Check out my app on AWS!](https://master.d17h9krn7bzu4v.amplifyapp.com/)

 Lets you create food reviews for your favorite restaurants using GraphQL, AWS, ReactJS, DynamoDB